 Did you really spend 6 months as an intern in that company?
 Are you sure you speak 6 languages?
 Did you increase that Twitter account by 6,000 followers in just a month?
 If your answer to questions like this is “well, basically” then you need to reconsider.

 In short, all the information you provide must be 100% true.
-Remember that in today, recruiters can verify most details within a few clicks and phone calls.
+Remember that in today’s world, recruiters can verify most details within a few clicks and phone calls.

-In any case, one of the greatest assets you can have coming into an interview is confidence.
+In any case, the greatest asset you have in an interview is confidence.
 Knowing that you weren’t quite truthful on your resume is a sure-fire way to take that confidence and replace it with guilt and paranoia: not exactly a recipe for success.
 So stick to the truth and be proud of it.

 4. Responsibilities VS Accomplishments